AlexMospan/Software-Engineering-Y12-AT2/README.md

 1. Download the files
 2. Run main.py
-3. Go to any browser and in the search bar and go to http://localhost:5000/
+3. Go to any browser and in the search bar go to http://localhost:5000/